About

-About Flagship Minerals
+Flagship Minerals

-Flagship Minerals is an exploration and development company focused on securing and developing assets situated in superior strategic settings, and which will produce the critical resources required for electrification and a low-carbon future
+We are an exploration and development company focused on securing and developing projects situated in superior strategic settings, and which will produce the metals that matter, Copper and Lithium.

 Our Strategy